 Histologic analysis reveals myofibroblasts and fibroblasts.
 Myofibroblasts have contractile actin microfilaments which align with the long axis of the cell.
 Myofibroblasts interconnect themselves with fibronectin and extracellular fibrils.
 Type III collagen predominates in the extracellular matrix.

 X-rays of the hand should be obtained to examine for other contributing, bony abnormalities that may contribute to the loss of range of motion.

 Indications for treatment are based on the effects of disease on the patient's quality of life.
 Many patients with a positive tabletop test, MCP contracture of 30 degrees, or PIP contracture of 15 to 20 degrees will elect to have treatment.

-Treatment options consist of needle aponeurotomy, collagenase injection, and/or surgical resection and fasciectomy.
+Treatment options consist of observation, needle aponeurotomy, collagenase injection, and/or surgical resection and fasciectomy.